-- Buddy system. - A School Council with elected membership from all year groups from Year 1 -Year 6. - Celebration Assemblies. - A whole school system of rewards for individuals; class merit charts, House Points etc. and the ultimate accolade of Pupil of the Week announced in Celebration Assembly. - We are committed to listening to all members of the school community and strengthening a partnership approach.
+- Buddy system. - Whole school well-being events such as mindfulness pyjama day and yoga/ meditation sessions. - A School Council with elected membership from all year groups from Reception Year 6. - Celebration Assemblies including Year group theme Assemblies. - A whole school system of rewards for individuals; House Points, Class Dojo points etc. - Therapeutic activities including art, lego and relaxation and mindfulness techniques

+We are committed to listening to all members of the school community and strengthening a partnership approach.
 We have achieved National Healthy School status and were re-accredited with the Inclusion Charter Mark at Advanced Level in July 09.